uwiger/gproc/doc/gproc_pool.md

 inside the pool.
 An exception is raised if the position is already taken, or if `Name` already exists in the pool.
 If `Slot` is larger than the current size of the pool, an exception is raised iff `auto_size` is `false`;
-otherwise the pool is expanded to accomodate the new position.
+otherwise the pool is expanded to accommodate the new position.

 <a name="claim-2"></a>